ihmeuw/easylink/docs/source/user_guide/tutorials/getting_started.rst

    input_file_2: input_file_2.parquet
    input_file_3: input_file_3.parquet

-Download the file to the directory you will run easylink in, and then download the three input Parquet files, :download:`input_file_1.parquet <input_file_1.parquet>`, :download:`input_file_2.parquet <input_file_2.parquet>` and :download:`input_file_3.parquet <input_file_3.parquet>` to the same directory.
+Download the file to the directory you will run EasyLink in, and then download the three input Parquet files, :download:`input_file_1.parquet <input_file_1.parquet>`, :download:`input_file_2.parquet <input_file_2.parquet>` and :download:`input_file_3.parquet <input_file_3.parquet>` to the same directory.
 In this case I downloaded them to the root ``easylink`` directory.